-Richard Crashaw (1613 -49), the son of a Puritan clergyman, was bom in London and educated at the Charterhouse and at Cambridge.
-His mother died while he was a child, and his father seems to have died before Richard became a student.
+Richard Crashaw (1613 -49), the son of a Puritan clergyman, was bom in London and educated at the before Richard became astudent.
 His secondary education was at Charterhouse, which in those days was a school in the centre of London.

-At Cambridge Crashaw was not only an excellent classicist but also became fluent in French, Spanish, and Italian.
-After graduating in 1634, he had a volume of Latin poems published.
-He decided to become a University scholar and teacher and in 1636 was made a fellow of Peterhouse college.
+Charterhouseand at Cambridge.
+His mother died while he was a child, and his father seems to have died become a University scholar and teacher and in 1636 was made a fellow of Peterhouse college.
 Fellows were senior members of the college teaching staff.
-In those days, they had to belong to the Church of England, and remain unmarried.
+In those days, they had to belong to the Church of